NgoufoKevine/Chat_bot_AI/README.md

 This project implements a **conversational chatbot** capable of offering **airline tickets for a travel agency**.
 (July 2025).

-The chatbot leverages **Large Language Models (LLMs)** and integrates with **Meta’s WhatsApp Business API** to enable natural and interactive communication with users.
+The chatbot leverages **Large Language Models (LLMs)** , MCP Server and integrates with **Meta’s WhatsApp Business API** to enable natural and interactive communication with users.

 ---